 The way in which this affects different people, either estrogen-promoting or estrogen-blocking, can vary widely.

 Researchers have concluded, however, that soy is a safe nutrient-dense protein with health-promoting benefits that outweigh any possible concerns, according to the Harvard T.H.
 Chan School of Public Health.

 Edamame, or soybeans, are one of the eight most common identified food allergens.

 Soy allergy reactions can affect the skin, respiratory tract, gastrointestinal tract or cardiovascular system and symptoms may include vomiting, gastrointestinal distress, breathing difficulty, hives, swelling or dizziness, according to the American College of Allergy, Asthma and Immunology.

-If you have a soy allergy, avoid consumption of all soy foods and products, including edamame.
+If you have a soy allergy, avoid consumption of all soy foods, ingredients and products, including edamame.

 High intakes of soy protein (which edamame is a source of) may interfere with the blood-thinning medication warfarin, according to Oregon State University.